 Secure SDLC & DevSecOps

-"Shift left" = find security issues earlier in the development process when they are cheaper to fix.
+"Shift left" = find security issues earlier in development, when they are far cheaper to fix.

 | Phase Found | Relative Cost |